 All Educational Program Chairmen are expected to work together to integrate their program of work when possible.
 This program should address the youth of Kentucky and KEHA's bond with those youth.
-The chairmen should consider the following when planning the program of work:
+The State KEHA 4-H Youth Development Chairman attends Kentucky 4-H Council meetings and events.
+(Usually held in January 2nd week, and July.)
+The KEHA 4-H Youth Development chairmen at all levels should consider the following when planning the program of work:

-- Provide a link between KEHA and Cooperative Extension Service (CES) 4-H Youth

-Development Program, and attend Kentucky 4-H Council meetings and events.
-(Usually held

-in January 2nd week, and July.)

-- Become knowledgeable and encourage participation in state 4-H programs such as:

-- Consumer in Me

-- Be the 'e' Entrepreneurship

-- Workforce Preparation

-- Building a Healthy Wealthy Future

-- High School Financial Planning

-- Encourage KEHA Members to serve as 4-H Volunteer Leaders.
-Encourage KEHA Members to be involved with 4-H events such as; judges, sponsors, or coordinators.

-- Promote youth membership in KEHA.

-- Encourage all KEHA Members to be involved in youth activities such as; Project Graduation, family nights, violence prevention, teenage pregnancy prevention, mentoring, tutoring, drug and alcohol prevention.
+- Provide a link between KEHA and Cooperative Extension Service (CES) 4-H Youth Development Program. - Become knowledgeable and encourage participation in county, district and state 4-H Programs such as: - o 4-H Public Speaking - o 4-H Demonstrations - o County, District, and State Communications Day - o 4-H Speeches and 4-H Demonstrations Publications - o 4-H Communication Curriculum - Encourage KEHA members to serve as 4-H volunteers leaders. - o Volunteer to judge county, district and state 4-H Communications Competitions. - Volunteer to assist in teaching speeches and demonstrations in county clubs and school clubs. - o Prepare senior level 4-H members in mock interviews. - o Practice with local, district and state 4-H members in speeches and demonstrations. - Encourage KEHA Members to be involved with 4-H events such as: judges, sponsors, or coordinators. - Promote youth membership in KEHA. - Encourage all KEHA members to be involved in youth activities such as: Project Graduation, family nights, violence prevention, teenage pregnancy prevention, mentoring, tutoring, drug and alcohol prevention.